 Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

-You’ve probably watched a few Netflix documentaries on Ayahuasca.
+You’ve probably watched a few Netflix documentaries on Ayahuasca (if not, we have curated a full Top Ayahuasca Documentary Films for you here).
 Maybe you’ve heard about the experiences of a celebrity like Lindsay Lohan with this mind-expanding plant medicine or you’ve read the bestseller How to Change Your Mind by Michael Pollan.
 Or perhaps your previous experience with other psychedelic plants has piqued your interest in Ayahuasca.
 You’re not alone.
-From Los Angeles to New York, from San Francisco to New Zealand, countless people are jetting off to the Amazon jungle or to Peru’s Sacred valley for the opportunity to enter the ceremony room and drink this powerful brew.
+From Los Angeles to New York, from San Francisco to New Zealand, eager guests are jetting off to countries like Costa Rica or to Peru’s Sacred valley for the opportunity to enter the ceremony room and drink the powerful brew.

-If this sounds like you, you might have realized that an encounter experience with mother aya is not to be taken lightly.
+If this sounds like you, you might have realized that an encounter experience with Mother Aya is not to be taken lightly.
+And we appreciate your due diligence on the potential adverse effects.
 Ayahuasca experiences can vastly range depending on not only the individual, but the circumstances under which it is consumed [1].
 This is, after all, a natural psychedelic drug that induces a powerful altered state of consciousness.

 Ayahuasca is a South American plant medicine consisting of a concentrated liquid which is made by brewing together the Banisteriopsis Caapi vine (b caapi, also referred to as the ayahuasca vine or sacred vine) and the leaves of the Psychotria Viridis shrub (p viridis or the Chacruna plant) [2].
 These leaves contain the naturally occurring psychedelic substance DMT which is responsible for the well-known visionary effects that can occur in an ayahuasca session [3].